datanav/docs/configuration.rst

    * - ``name``
      - String
-     - A human redable name of the component.
+     - A human readable name of the component.
      -
      - Yes